GA-NIFS: high prevalence of dusty and metal-enriched outflows in massive and luminous star-forming galaxies at

-Throughout this paper, we adopt a \citet{chabrierGalacticStellarSubstellar2003} initial mass function ($0.1-100$ M$_{\odot}$) and a flat $\Lambda$CDM cosmology with $H_{\rm 0}$~=~70~km~s$^{\rm -1}$~Mpc$^{\rm -1}$, $\Omega_{\rm \Lambda}$~=~0.7, and $\Omega_{\rm m}$~=~0.3.
-Emission lines are referred to using their rest-frame air wavelengths, although for the analysis we use their vacuum wavelengths.
+Throughout this paper, we adopt a \citet{chabrierGalacticStellarSubstellar2003} initial mass function (IMF; $0.1-100$ M$_{\odot}$) and a standard $\Lambda$\ Cold Dark Matter (CDM) cosmology with $H_{\rm 0}$~=~70~km~s$^{\rm -1}$~Mpc$^{\rm -1}$, $\Omega_{\rm \Lambda}$~=~0.7, and $\Omega_{\rm m}$~=~0.3.
+Emission lines are referred to using their rest-frame air wavelengths, although for the analysis we used their vacuum wavelengths.

-\section{Galaxy sample, observations and data reduction}
+\section{Galaxy sample, observations, and data reduction}